4. Benefits

 Leave requests and approval

-Applications for foreseeable family or medical leaves must be submitted in writing to the Office of People and Culture at least 30 days before the leave is to start, or as soon as possible thereafter if 30 days’ notice is not possible.
-Appropriate forms must be submitted both to initiate leave and if the return-to-work date changes.
-Employees requesting family or medical leave due to a serious health condition (either their own or a family member’s) must provide the university with the appropriate medical certification within 15 days of the start of the leave.
+Applications for foreseeable leaves must be submitted in writing to the Office of People and Culture at least 30 days before the leave is to start, or as soon as possible thereafter if 30 days’ notice is not possible leave.
+Employees who need leave to provide home care for a child with a health condition (“sick child leave”) may be required to provide medical verification after the first three days of sick child leave during the leave year.
+Employees who need leave due to pregnancy disability, childbirth, or related medical conditions may also be required to provide medical verification.

-If you take OFLA leave to care for an individual related by blood or affinity whose close association with you is the equivalent of a family relationship, we may ask you to verify this relationship in writing.
-(Leave for this reason is available beginning September 3, 2023.)
+If an employee takes OFLA leave to care for an individual related by blood or affinity whose close association with them is the equivalent of a family relationship, we may ask them to verify this relationship in writing.

 Pay and benefits during leave

-Although OFLA leave is unpaid, you have the right to use any accrued paid leave (such as vacation, sick leave, or paid time off (PTO)) for any OFLA-covered reason.
+Although OFLA leave is unpaid, you have the right to use any accrued paid leave (such as vacation or sick leave) for any OFLA-covered reason.

 If you have accrued paid leave available at the time you take OFLA leave, we will automatically apply the accrued paid leave.